kajal8879/krabbydo/README.md

 ### What Worked

 - Rohan - Creating UI elements and implementing layouts for them.
-- Kajal -
+- Kajal - Created middleware section which interacts with mongoDB
-- Prachi - Implementation of Searching, Sorting, Exporting and adding tags to the events
+- Prachi -

 ### What Didn't Work

 - Rohan - Styling the UI elements.
-- Kajal -
+- Kajal - Making the fields in eventEntry structs optional.Right now all the fields are mandatory.
-- Prachi - Notifications
+- Prachi -

 ### Conclusion

 - Rohan - I am satisfied with the result but in future I would like to improve the styling of the application as currently it looks a bit too bland for my taste.
-- Kajal -
+- Kajal - Establishing mongoDb connection was tricky part.
+And dealing with data was difficult as well.
+Faced so many parsing issues , but it was a great learning. now I feel confident with datatypes and parsing.
+Finding a proper crate which will work for you was difficult, as I feel theer is lack of documentation for rust.
-- Prachi - There are many things to figure out about the libraries and their usage.
-But after working on it, I am happy that I got to learn a new programming language.
+- Prachi -

 ## License